 Charles Booth Life and Labour of the People in London.
 Third Series: Religious Influences vol. 1 London North of the Thames.
 London, 1902 mentions the off licences in Holloway Road on page 160.
 The book does not touch on our area.
 His remarks on the 1894 St Pancras Vestry (pages 190-191) should be compared with what he says about the Islington Vestry (pages 156-158).
 For a Vestry election meeting see for instance the Islington Gazette for May 9 1888.

 Eilert Ekwall The Concise Oxford Dictionary of English Place-names 4th edition 1959.
 Derives Gresley and Greasley from Old English grēosn-lēah meaning a “gravelly lēah”, a lēah being a glade or grassy area in the woods, or sometimes the woods themselves, or pasture and meadow: page 292 “the exact meaning of lēah is generally doubtful in place names”.

-With thanks to Brenda, Frances, Shirley and George for showing us their deeds, and to Elaine for lending us Streets With a Story.
+With thanks to Brenda, Frances, Shirley and George for showing us their deeds, to Bill for pictures, and to Elaine for lending us Streets With a Story.
 The Book of Islington by Eric Willats, second edition 1988.
 And to the staff at the Islington Local History Centre, the London Metropolitan Archives, and the British Library for their superhuman forbearance.